 If you're a caregiver, you may be able to get help from Medicare for your loved one as well as for yourself.

 You may qualify for tax breaks on the care you pay for.
 To qualify for these tax breaks, the person you provide care for must be a dependent.
-You might be able to claim a parent as a dependent if your parent lives with you and you provide more than half of his financial support.
+You might be able to claim a parent as a dependent if your parent or parents live with you and you provide more than half of their financial support.
 You can get all the details online at www.irs.gov or by calling 1-800-829-1040.
 Check for information on:

 - Dependent care credit.
 This is a deduction you can take on your tax return.
 It applies if you pay someone else for caregiving services so that you can work.

 - Medical expenses deduction.
 On your taxes, you may be able to deduct medical bills that you pay for your loved one.
 This includes the cost of long-term care insurance.

 ,In addition to tax breaks, you may be able to be paid for some of the time you spend caregiving.
 Not all states have this Medicaid program called Cash and Counseling.
 To find out more information on paqying for care, try the Administration on Aging or the NAtional Institute of Aging websites.

 Your loved one's Medicare plan covers services that help with caregiving.
 You may be able to get: